k0001/tisch/README.md

 > files to learn more about legal terms and conditions for this library.

-`tisch` provides a bit of sugar on top of the great Opaleye to make its usage a bit more straightforward, safe and manteinable.
+`tisch` provides a bit of sugar on top of the great Opaleye to make its usage a bit more straightforward, safe and maintainable.

 `tisch` was previously known as `opaleye-sot`.
 TODO: tell funny story about why the library is called `tisch`.